VIGHNESH1510/VSDquadron/README.md

 ________

 ## TASK 3
-## ANALYSES OF THE  C CODE USING THE SPIKE
+## COMPILATION OF THR CODE USING SPIKE IN RISC COMPILER
    + To compile the C code for clock Divider in risc using the **spike**, we use the commands

      ``` js